 The crusaders had witnessed how the soap was made during their time spent in the Holy Lands, and attempted to reproduce it.

 Eventually, the process made its way to Spain, and while most regions failed at reproducing the high-quality soap, one area in particular was able to get the recipe just right: Castile.

 The soap being made in Castile became known for its superiority and became popular with Spanish royalty, which then spread to royalty in other countries.

-Originally, the soap was made with laurel oil (bay leaves), but due to laurel oil being inaccessible in Spain, olive oil began being used, which was available in abundance.
+Originally, the soap was made with laurel oil (bay leaves), but because laurel oil was inaccessible in Spain, olive oil was used because it was available in abundance.

 It is believed that Castile soap reached England sometime between 1567 and 1616 and was known by its latin names: sapo hispaniensis (Spanish soap) or of sapo castilliensis (Castilian soap).

 In the 17th C, Castile soap became controversial due to its Spanish Catholic ties.
 During the rein of Charles I, Spanish soap manufacturers purchased the monopoly of soap making; however, Protestant England did not approve of the monopoly of a Catholic manufacturer.

 Ultimately, the Spanish manufacturers lost the monopoly after campaigns of wash women showcasing local soaps being superior to Castile soap.

 How is Castile soap made?